jquentin/EthereumC2Plugin/README.md

 <STRONG>Examples</STRONG>

 There is a simple example project in the github project.
-You can also look at this real life project that uses the plugin.
+You can also look at this <A HREF="https://github.com/jquentin/TenMinus">real life project</A> that uses the plugin.

 <STRONG>Possible Improvements</STRONG>